Pruthviraj7/http5112/README.md

 - **GET** `/api/HostingCost/{id}`: Calculates the hosting cost for a specified number of days and returns the details, including fortnights, HST, and the total cost.

 ---
+All the controllers are located in the Controllers folder.